snestler/wncaahoopR/README.md

 `wncaahoopR` also scrapes data from ESPN, but differs in that it does not have scraping provided in multiple functions, choosing to only scan in the data once and then makes use of that `pbp` object within R to produce win-probability and game flow charts, as well as assist networks.

+`wncaahoopR` is a joint effort between Seth Berry (saberry) and Scott Nestler (snestler).
+They welcome bug identification and ideas via the Issues tab, but please look at open issues before creating a new one.

 ## Installation
 You can install `wncaahoopR` from GitHub with: